equinor/reshub/docs/Debugging_pdb_howto.md

 ## Breaking into the debugger

-pdb is part of Python's standard library and always available.
+Pdb is part of Python's standard library and always available.

 Insert the following code where you want to break into the debugger: